mkiki254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 0: Function that checks whether alphabet is uppercase Task 1: Function that checks whether element is a number Task 2: Function that multiplies two integers
+Task 3: Function that prints numbers from 0 to 9